Mabedin00/List_inArraySlots/README.md

 Length- keeps track of the list's size

 ## Contructor
+No arg constructor that creates an empty list with a length of 1.
-One arg contructor that takes in an int to determine the staring length of the list
+One arg contructor that creates an empty list with the length of the given value.

 ## Methods
 - add(Object element, int index)- places the given element at the given position